saidvandeklundert/saidvandeklundert.github.io/_posts/2019-07-14-juniper-pyez-json.md

 >>>
 ```

-In case we want to store this information for future use, we just dump it as `json`:
+In case we want to store this information for future use, we just dump it as `JSON`:

 ```python